 Ways to Eliminate or Soothe Cat Fear Aggression

 If the cat's fear aggression is mild and you can avoid the triggers that make your kitty aggress, no other treatment may be necessary.
-If that's not the case and the triggers either can't be avoided or identified, these tips can help diffuse the fear.
+If that's not the case and the triggers either can't be avoided or identified, you'll need to work to diffuse the fear.

 Problems and Proofing Behavior